 “We note that one of the options for one of the equivalent CUSC modification would exclude reactive power providers from residual charges.
 In the event that we were to approve that proposal, it would be open to industry parties to bring forward a further modification proposal to the DCUSA to align the treatment under both codes, if appropriate.
 Please note that nothing in this decision in any way fetters our discretion with respect to our decision on those CUSC modification proposals.”

-In November 2020 the Authority also approved CMP334: ‘Transmissions Demand Residual – consequential definition changes (TCR)’.
+In November 2020, the Authority also approved the equivalent CUSC Modification Proposal (CMP) CMP334: ‘Transmissions Demand Residual – consequential definition changes (TCR)’.
 Like DCP 359, CMP334 also sought to define the terms to determine ‘Final Demand’ on a ‘Site’ basis in a manner that was consistent with both the TCR definition as well as those which had been proposed for implementation into the DCUSA.

-During the workgroup stage of CMP334, the Proposer raised an alternative proposal, WACM1, to expand the definition of ‘Non-Final Demand Site’ to include sites that import active power from the transmission network solely for voltage support, defined as ‘Eligible Services Facility’.
+During the workgroup stage of CMP334, the Proposer raised WACM1, to expand the definition of ‘Non-Final Demand Site’ to include sites that import active power from the transmission network solely for voltage support, defined as an ‘Eligible Services Facility’.

-The equivalent CUSC Modification Proposal (CMP) was CMP334 ‘Transmissions Demand Residual – consequential definition changes (TCR)’ was approved by Ofgem in November 2020, within which Ofgem stated:
+In their decision to approve WACM1 associated with CMP334, Ofgem stated:

 “Following the Workgroup Consultation, a number of respondents raised concerns about the definition of ‘Final Demand’ in the Original Proposal.
 Their concern was that the proposal would treat some market participants, which are not final users of electricity as ‘Final Demand’, making them liable for the TDR.
 Specifically, they argued that users that solely provide reactive power services for voltage support should not be captured within the ‘Final Demand’ definition and should be excluded from paying the TDR.